|Nutrition Facts (per serving)|

-Generously grease and flour a Bundt cake or one-piece tube cake pan.
-Make sure you cover all of the nooks and crannies of the cake pan.
+Generously grease and flour a Bundt cake pan or one-piece tube cake pan, making sure to cover all of the nooks and crannies.

-In a mixing bowl, combine the flour, 1 1/2 cups of brown sugar, baking soda, 1/2 teaspoon of salt, and spices.
+In a mixing bowl, combine the flour, light brown sugar, baking soda, salt, and spices.
 Stir to blend thoroughly.
-Add the 1/2 cup of melted butter and vegetable oil and beat until blended.
+Add the melted butter and vegetable oil and beat until blended.